 - Mortgage type and term

 Mortgage Term: Your mortgage’s term is the length of time that the mortgage’s interest rate and conditions remain in effect.
-Terms can range from a few months to over a decade.
+Terms can range from a few months to years.

 Amortization Period: Your amortization period is how long it takes you to pay off your mortgage in full.
 The amortization period most borrowers pick is around 25 years.
-But if you choose an amortization period of over 25 years, your down payment must be at least 20% of the home’s purchase price.
+If you decide on an amortization period of over 25 years, your down payment must be at least 20% of the home’s purchase price.

 Equity is the difference between your home’s value and the unpaid balance of your mortgage.
 Building equity is an important priority for homeowners.
 In some cases, you can build further equity by making more frequent payments than those laid out on your mortgage contract.
 Be aware that you may face penalties for making extra or larger payments depending on the mortgage type you chose.
 If you want another way to build equity, you can also make improvements to your property to increase its value.

-Taking out your first mortgage will be one of the most significant events of your life.
+If you’re a first-time home buyer, taking out a mortgage will likely be one of the most significant events of your life.
 Knowing that, it’s likely no surprise that it’s a good idea to look for a professional opinion about your situation.
-Mortgage specialists can walk you through all the mortgage options available to you.
-Speak with one of our specialists to find out about your best mortgage options
+Mortgage specialists can walk you through the mortgage options available to you.